ibm-cloud-docs/FileStorage/faqs.md

 Duplication creates a copy of your volume based on a snapshot in the same availability zone as the parent volume.
 The duplicate volume inherits the capacity and performance options of the original volume by default and has a copy of the data up to the point-in-time of a snapshot.
 The duplicate volume can be dependent or independent from the original volume, and it can be manually refreshed with data from the parent volume.
 You can adjust the IOPS or increase the volume size of the duplicate without any effect on the parent volume.

-- A dependent duplicate volume does not go through the conversion of becoming independent, and can be refreshed at any time after it’s created.
+- A dependent duplicate volume does not go through the conversion of becoming independent, and can be refreshed at any time after it is created.
 It keeps the original snapshot locked so that snapshot cannot be deleted while the dependent duplicate exists.
 The parent volume cannot be canceled while the dependent duplicate volume exists.
-If you want to cancel the parent volume, you have to either cancel the dependent duplicate first or convert it to an independent duplicate.
+If you want to cancel the parent volume, you must either cancel the dependent duplicate first or convert it to an independent duplicate.

 - An independent duplicate is superior to the dependent duplicate in most regards, but it cannot be refreshed immediately after creation because of the lengthy conversion process.
 It can take up to several hours based on the size of the volume.
 For example, it might take up to a day for a 12-TB volume.
 However, after the separation process is complete, the data can be manually refreshed by using another snapshot of the original parent volume.